The Best Attractions in Langkawi

 Langkawi is one of the better-known islands of Malaysia and offers a lot of attractions.
 Here are our best attractions in Langkawi.
-However, visiting the island for a beach holiday or for its attractions was not our main reason why we decided to go to Langkawi.
+However, visiting the island for a beach holiday or for its attractions was not the main reason why we decided to go to Langkawi.
 Our main reason to travel to Langkawi was actually because of a golf course!
 Crazy?
-Perhaps… but certainly not any crazier than embarking on a world tour with golf bags.
+Perhaps… but certainly not any crazier than embarking on a world tour with golf bags!

-The north end of the island is home to a dream golf course, The Els Club Teluk Datai, which was ranked number 83 on the list of the Golf Digest “The World’s 100 Greatest Golf Courses”.
+The north end of the island is home to a dream golf course, The Els Club Teluk Datai, which was ranked number 83 on the list of Golf Digest “The World’s 100 Greatest Golf Courses”.

 Even though the club did not make it into the top 100 this year (2019), we were more than excited to play there.
 This golf course was definitely very high on our bucket list and we couldn’t wait to check this off on our long long list.

 The island is really easy to reach.
 Depending on where you are traveling from, you can choose a bus, train, ferry, or plane to get to Langkawi.

 From Kuala Lumpur, you can reach Penang in about five hours by bus.
 From there, you can take a ferry to Langkawi, which goes twice a day.
 After about three hours on the ferry and then you can enjoy the beach life.

 This is also a good excuse to see Penang with its UNESCO Georgetown.

 If you get seasick: we found the crossing really rough, and I got really sick despite taking motion sickness pills.
 There are lots of “worst-case scenario bags” on the ferry, which is a sign that the rough swell is probably not an isolated incident.